Lcornet/GENERA/README.md

 https://github.com/Lcornet/GENERA/wiki

 # NEWS
 Update in Phylogeny.nf, pass on RAxMLV8.
-The fast method is no longue used for jackknife, pass on ML bestree.
+The fast method is no longer used for jackknife, pass on ML bestree.

 # Information about the GEN-ERA project
 Please visit